CloCkWeRX/alltheprices/README.md

 A proof of concept repository to use the same style of scraping approach as [alltheplaces.xyz](https://alltheplaces.xyz/); in the Product domain.

-The intended result is a dataset compatible with [Open Prices](https://github.com/openfoodfacts/open-prices) and or [ONDC](https://ondc.org/) services.
+The intended result is a dataset compatible with [Open Prices](https://github.com/openfoodfacts/open-prices) and or [ONDC](https://ondc.org/) services (a particular focus on grocery/supermarkets/food supply)

 Borrows liberally from the codebase of https://alltheplaces.xyz/